A cross-border market model with limited transmission capacities: Setup and main result

-The state of the cross-border market changes due to arriving market orders and limit orders at the best bid and ask queues in $F$ respectively $G.$ For simplicity, we assume that the time intervals between two consecutive order arrivals to be of equal length $\tn > 0$.
-Note however that an extension to randomly spaced arrival times as in \cite{BHQ17,HP17, CL21} is possible.
-W.l.o.g.~we suppose that $T$ is a multiple of $\tn$ for all $n\in\N$.
-Hence, there are $T_n := T/\tn$ order book events taking place at times
+The state of the cross-border market changes due to arriving market and limit orders at the best bid/ask queues in $F,G$.
+For simplicity, we assume that the time intervals between two consecutive order arrivals are of equal length $\tn > 0$, i.e.~at each time $\t_k := k \tn, \ k \in\N$, an order book event takes place.
+Note however that an extension to randomly spaced arrival times as in \cite{HP17, CL21} is possible by invoking a time-change argument.
+We assume that $\tn\rightarrow0$ as $n\rightarrow \infty$, i.e.~the number of orders explodes as $n\rightarrow \infty.$ Moreover, all orders are assumed to be of constant size $\vn$, which also tends to zero as $n\rightarrow \infty$.